-The camera lens mount is designed to accommodate CS-mount lenses.
+The camera lens mount is designed to accommodate S-mount lenses.
 Other lenses can be accommodated by using adapters.
-The standard lens shipped with the camera is a C-mount lens and ships with an adapter.
 The chip requires a lens designed for 1/2.5" imagers.

 The field of view (FOV) depends on the focal length L of the lens and the size W of the pixel array.
 It is computed from geometrical optics, not accounting for any lens distortion.
 The angular field of view (AFOV) is given by: